madnight/blog/source/_drafts/hetzner-aws.md

 ---
 title: K8s on Hetzner vs. AWS Fargate
-date: 2025-28-09
+date: 2025-09-28
 tags: ["AWS", "hetzner", "kubernetes", "fargate", "cloud engineering"]
-subtitle: Total Cost of Ownership analysis for IT-departments
+subtitle: Total Cost of Ownership Analysis for IT-departments
 ---

 # Introduction

 This comparison evaluates self-managed Kubernetes clusters deployed on Hetzner Cloud or dedicated servers against AWS ECS Fargate as a fully managed container platform.
-The analysis considers the total cost of ownership (TCO) over a three-year period, factoring in infrastructure pricing, staffing needs, operational complexity, and scalability.
+The analysis considers the total cost of ownership (TCO) over a three-year period[^7], factoring in infrastructure pricing, staffing needs, operational complexity, and scalability.

 For simplicity, the cost calculations include only compute usage and exclude storage, bandwidth, and other components.
 We assume that fewer employees are needed to operate and maintain a highly managed service compared to a traditional setup, with the least operational effort required for SaaS offerings.
 The following illustration highlights the different levels of management.